 Photo credit: Slayer Espresso

 If you’re looking for something a little less automated, Chemex has a range of heat-resistant glass coffee makers that are specifically designed to produce the purest, most flavoursome coffee, free of sediment each and every time.
 Shaped like an hourglass, they feature a leather tie and a polished wood collar.

 Photo credit: Chemex

-Aram is a relative newcomer to the personal espresso maker scene, but they’ve got bravado to match the old vanguard; their claim: the Aram will make the “best espresso you have ever tasted”.
+Aram is a relative newcomer to the personal espresso maker scene, but they’ve got bravado to match the old vanguard – their claim is that Aram will make the “best espresso you have ever tasted”.
 While the verdict may still be out, we can attest to the pure craftsmanship and ingenuity behind its design.
 It’s made of noble wood and stainless steel and produces a double shot of espresso without the use of electricity or a filter.
 In honour of the Aram team’s native country, Brazil, we tested it out on our natural-wash Brazillian No. 18 House Blend, and the result really does compete with its electric-powered cousins.

 Photo credit: Aram